Matbe34/lankir/docs/_static/README.md

 # Static Assets

-This directory holds static files for the PDF App documentation.
+This directory holds static files for the Lankir documentation.

 ## Required Assets